|

-"scorched earth" policy towards the Boer nation.
-This left children, women and
+the "scorched earth" policy towards the Boer nation.
+This left children, women

-instructed to walk to the camps.
-Medicine and water were scarce, and shelter barely
+others were instructed to walk to the camps.
+Medicine and water were scarce, and

 Disease was rampant and about 22 057